-Paul M. Schwartz is a Special Advisor in the Privacy and Data Security practice at Paul Hastings and is based in the firm’s San Francisco office.
-Mr. Schwartz is a leading international expert on information privacy, data security, and information law.
+Paul M. Schwartz is a Special Advisor in the Privacy and Cybersecurity practice at Paul Hastings and is based in the firm’s San Francisco office.
+Mr. Schwartz is a leading international expert on information privacy, cybersecurity, and information law.
 Mr. Schwartz is Jefferson E. Peyser Professor at UC Berkeley School of Law, where he is also a Director of the Berkeley Center for Law and Technology.

 Mr. Schwartz’s scholarship at UC Berkeley School of Law focuses on how the law regulates, shapes, and limits information technology.
 His scholarship has examined a broad range of issues including European Union privacy regulations, cloud computing, governmental data mining, federal preemption of privacy laws, and the different legal definitions of “personal information.”

 Mr. Schwartz has testified before Congress and served as an advisor to the Commission of the European Union and other international organizations.
 He assists numerous corporations and international organizations with regulatory, policy, and governance issues relating to information privacy.